arangodb/docs-hugo/site/content/3.13/develop/http-api/graphs/named-graphs.md

               properties:
                 collection:
                   description: |
-                    The name of the edge collection to be used.
+                    The name of the edge collection to modify.
                   type: string
                 from:
                   description: |